Probabilistic time: Quantum field theory for fermions

 \section{Quantum field theory for fermions}

 Our description of fermions in sect. \ref{Fermions} can be used directly for an implementation of a quantum field theory for fermions in a Hamiltonian framework.
 (The associated Grassmann functional integrals are discussed in ref. \cite{CWQFT}.)
-For this purpose the index $\alpha$ labeling the different fermion spaces is written as a double index $\alpha=(\vec x,s)$, where $\vec x$ is a position coordinate and $s$ labels internal degrees of freedom for the fermions.
+For this purpose the index $\alpha$ labeling the different fermion species is written as a double index $\alpha=(\vec x,s)$, where $\vec x$ is a position coordinate and $s$ labels internal degrees of freedom for the fermions.
 (Alternatively we may choose $\alpha=(\vec p,s)$ for momentum space.)
 In distinction to a single quantum particle where $\tau=\vec x$, the space label $\vec x$ denotes here the Grassmann variables $\psi_\alpha$ and not the Grassmann element $g_\tau$.
 We work here with a complex Grassmann algebra.
+Similar to sect. \ref{Twocomponentspinor} it can be obtained by using a suitable complex structure in order to group two ``real Grassmann variables'' into a ``complex Grassmann variables''. (for details of suitable complex structures see ref. \cite{CWQFT}.)

 We can define creation and annihilation operators for a fermion of species $s$ at $\vec x$ \be a_s(x)=\psi_s(x)~,~a^\dagger_s(x)=\frac{\partial}{\partial\psi_s(x)}. \ee They obey the anti-commutation relations \ba \big \{a_s(x),a_{s'}(x')\big\}&=&\big\{a^\dagger_s(x)~,~a^\dagger_{s'}(x')\big\}=0,\nn\\ \big\{a^\dagger_s(x),a_{s'}(x')\big\}&=&\delta_{ss'}\delta(x-x'). \ea For formal precision, we may imagine here a discrete space lattice, $\vec x=\vec n\epsilon,\vec n=(n_1,n_2,n_3),n_k\in {\mathbbm Z}$, such that $\delta(x-x')=\delta_{n_1,n'_1}\delta_{n_2,n'_2},\delta_{n_3,n'_3}$.
 The particle number for a species $s$ at position $\vec x$ reads \be _s(x)=\frac{\partial}{\partial \psi_s(x)}\psi_s(x)= a^\dagger_s(x)a_s(x). \ee The eigenvalues of ${\cal N}_s(x)$ are one or zero, with $\big({\cal N}_s(x)\big)^2={\cal N}_s(x)$.
 All particle numbers commute \be \big[{\cal N}_s(x),{\cal N}_{s'}(x')\big]=0. \ee For later purposes we define the operators \be _{st}(x,y)=a^\dagger_s(x)a_t(y), \ee with ${\cal N}_s(x)={\cal M}_{ss}(x,x)$, and commutation relations \ba &&\big[{\cal M}_{st}(x,y),{\cal M}_{s't'}(x',y')\big]=\\ &&\delta_{s't}\delta(x'-y){\cal M}_{st'}(x,y')-\delta_{st'}\delta(x-y') {\cal M}_{s't}(x',y).\nn \ea